dhyeythumar/BoatAttack-with-ML-Agents-build-versions/README.md

         -   1 variable stacked 3 times to capture the speed  (Total 3 variable) of the agent
     -   Vector Action space (Continuous): Size of 2 correspondings to agents rotation and forward/backward movement
     -   Visual Observations (Optional): None
--   Benchmark Mean Reward: (Yet to find)
+-   Benchmark Mean Reward: 13.4

 ## License